AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/running-the-show/playback-controls.md

 If a fade time or an overlap are set this way they are applied only to the immediate next palette recall.
-If you want to use a certain time or overlap for the next few palette recalls then set the values in the <strong>Palettes menu</strong>: press <Keys.HardKey>Palette</Keys.HardKey>, and set <Keys.SoftKey>Master Time</Keys.SoftKey> and <Keys.SoftKey>Master Overlap</Keys.SoftKey> with the softkeys.
+If you want to use a certain time or overlap for the next few palette recalls then set the values in the **Palettes menu**: press <Keys.HardKey>Palette</Keys.HardKey>, and set <Keys.SoftKey>Master Time</Keys.SoftKey> and <Keys.SoftKey>Master Overlap</Keys.SoftKey> with the softkeys.
 Also factory macros are provided for some most common values, see [Master Time for Palettes](../palettes/timing-with-palettes#master-time-for-palettes).

 If you apply a palette as a "Quick Palette" (i.e. without selecting any